CjS77/tari_payment_server/INSTALLATION.md

 or you have a suggestion for improving this document, please submit an issue or a pull request.

 # Install the Tari Payment Server

+_This section provides information for a SysAdmin or DevOps engineer to aid in installing the Tari Payment Server._

+_If you want to run TPS in Kubernetes, there are also docker images of the Tari Payment Server available on [ghcr]_.

+[ghcr]: https://github.com/CjS77/tari_payment_server/pkgs/container/tari_payment_server "Github container repository"

 [Tari payment server] is a REST API server that tracks orders, payments, and the links between them.

 It uses a database backend (only SQLite is supported at the moment) to store order and payment information.